hackforla/food-oasis/doc/postgres.md

 # How to work with Postgres

 Several cloud hosts have free Postgres hosting.
-We are currently using a free Postgres instance on Heroku.
+We are currently hosting our _production_ and _shared development_ databases on Amazon Web Services (AWS).

-To just run the application, you will not need to install any postgres applications on your machine.

-The application does, however, need connection information to connect to the cloud database, and the connection information should not be kept in a public GitHub repo.
+To just run the application, you will not need to install any postgres-related software on your machine, but you will need connection information to connect to the cloud database, and the connection information cannot be kept in a public GitHub repo.
 The standard way to do this for a node app is to have a file called .env that belongs in the same folder as the node server file (server.js), but is listed in the .gitignore file, so that it is not in the public repo.
 We need to distribute this file to each member of the team via a more secure channel.

+You will need to contact one of the developers to get access to the .env file with the database connection information.
+In the two cloud databases, the application should always use the Postgres user _appuser_ to connect to the database, as it has the permissions needed to run the application.
+The _postgres_ user has root-level permissions, which may be required to perform database migrations, etc.
+If you need to connect with database development and adminstration tools such as pgAdmin or DBeaver, you can use these login credentials with care.
+Only developers involved in database administration and production support will need the production credentials.

+If you are working on issues that require modification of the datbase schema or data, you should do your development with a _local development database_ as described next.

 ## Installing Postgres locally and/or installing Postgres utilities

 You can install Postgres by installing the package from here: https://www.enterprisedb.com/downloads/postgres-postgresql-downloads

-This will install pgAdmin, a good administration tool which allows you to connect to Postgres databases, view data, etc.
+This will install the database engine itself, as well as _pgAdmin_, a good administration tool which allows you to connect to Postgres databases, view data, etc.

 To use these utilities from your terminal, you will need to add the appropriate folder to